newbie23232323/travel_forecast_updated_app2/travel_forecast_updated_app2/README.md

-# School Travel Expense Forecasting Tool
+# Travel Expense Forecasting Tool

 This Streamlit app forecasts travel expenses by category using linear regression.
 Users can simulate inflation scenarios and apply custom or preset adjustments for the year 2026.